-Betta fish are pretty easy to overfeed as they’re always willing to accept food.
-It is important to have a set routine with a set amount of food ready to go in order to prevent overlapping feedings.
+Betta fish are easy to overfeed as they’re always willing to accept food.
+It is important to have a routine with a set amount of food ready to go to prevent overlapping feedings.

 As discussed, a lack of water changes will lead to nutrients, like nitrates and phosphates, quickly building up and leading to cloudy aquarium water, algae, or both.

 Usually, cloudy water can be cleared up relatively quickly with water changes and a good deep cleaning, but sometimes a UV sterilizer is useful for larger tanks.

-Poor source of water
+Poor Source of Water

 Maybe your problem doesn’t stem from overfeeding or poor aquarium maintenance; maybe your problem is at the source.